twinbasic/documentation/docs/samples/index.md

-This is tB feature main page.
+This is tB samples main page.